PubInv/Gluss-Pusher/Sprint2.md

 I now need to make another spool for the quarter-phase kicker, and then somehow build a better frame with a better bearing for the piston.

+* * *

+## Close of sprint

+I think I am very close to a working, controllable system.
+Unfortunately, I have to put this down for the weekend to prepare for and champion a team at the ATX Hack for Change Hackathon for Engineers Without Borders.

+If I can pick this up on Monday, I want to:

+* Create the quarter-period coil using a similar sturdy system to the main coil,
+* Create some sort of home-made bearing better than what I have been using to decrease resistance.

+When these things are done, I think I should be ready for a real test.
+If that works, I will be ready to post a video and explore a huge number of possible improvements.